The Value of SEC Reports ft. AT&T

 - Operating cash

-Then, after backtesting, it became evident that AT&T has struggled with its debt for quite some time and has recently been vulnerable because of interest rates.
-Accounts Receivable is at its lowest recorded value within the last five years (the same as on its worst date for the same factor), while operating cash isn’t doing great in present times either.
+After backtesting, it is evident that AT&T has struggled with its debt for quite some time and has recently been vulnerable because of interest rates.
+Accounts Receivable is at its lowest recorded value within the last five years (the same as on its worst date for the same factor), while operating cash isn’t doing great either.

 Should you invest?
 Maybe double-check your investment plan before considering putting money in AT&T.